 Memorable Manitobans: John McEachern (1867-1942)

-In 1894, he married Miss McFaul of Stayner, Ontario, with whom he had two sons and a daughter.
+On 12 June 1895, he married Mary Benson McFaul (1870-1951) of Stayner, Ontario with whom he had five children: John M. McEachern (1896-?), Margaret McEachern (1903-?), Donald McEachern (1904-?), Marion Benson McEachern (1910-?, wife of Charles Featherston Gwyn), and Mary Elizabeth “Betty” McEachern (1910-?).
+The family lived at 7 Roslyn Road (circa 1911).
 A member of the Scottish Rite Masons, he was interested in all outdoor sports: he played in the Cyclone Lacrosse Team of Stayner from 1895 to 1897, was President of the International Lacrosse Team, which won a championship at Toronto, President of the Highland Athletic Club, and treasurer of the Toronto Junction Curling and Bowling Club.
-He served as President of the St. Andrew’s Society of Winnipeg from 1924 to 1929.
+He served as President of the St. Andrew’s Society of Winnipeg (1924-1929).

 Who’s Who in Western Canada: A Biographical Dictionary of Notable Living Men and Women of Western Canada, Volume 1, edited by C. W. Parker, Vancouver: Canadian Press Association, 1911.